finsor/StringsGenerator/README.md

 (http:\\/\\/)/?www\\.google\\.com
 generates either "http://www.google.com" or "www.google.com".

-Very useful for creating passwords, or key vectors when combined with SEQUENCE.
+Very useful for creating passwords.

 Usage as of Dec 2016:
  \  Literal - escape any of the following.